syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 docker-compose up -d
 ```

-If any issues arise during this step, please contact the Syntho Support.
+If any issues arise during this step, please contact the Syntho Support Team.

 ## Deployment using manual Ray cluster (Option 2)